 “When the wall is closed, the SL82 has no frames and all the glass panels are extremely attractive—it looks like seamless glass from the exterior, ” Feduke explains.

 Other elements in the house attest to its contemporary design.
 Both interior and exterior utilize concrete and wood.
 Ironically, the exterior concrete is polished and smooth, while its interior application is rough and unfinished.
 Similarly, the wood underneath the cantilevered eaves is stained, but the wood floor in the dining space is left unfinished.

 Glass in other places unifies the indoor and outdoor spaces.
 For example, the glass fireplace was integrated into the load-bearing wall that separates the dining and living room spaces.
 Panels of glass are also used to separate and protect the patio seating area.

 The SL82 comes in many style options, and the Fedukes fused their design with its stainless-steel look.
-The appliances—stove and barbeque, for instance—match this finish.
+The appliances—stove and barbecue, for instance—match this finish.

 Because the house faces west, the NanaWalls and the transoms above them provide needed daylight.
 British Columbia stays fairly temperate all year, so opening the walls provides natural ventilation.

 Nevertheless, it is the daily vistas—the harmony of human invention and natural splendor—that make this room so transcendent.
 The Burnaby NanaWall house is just a small footnote in this evolving human story, but a pleasure for its owners.

 La Jolla Residence

 Providing a continuous indoor/outdoor experience, where the house opens completely to the outside without delineating a boundary, was essential in this contemporary residential project.
 The NanaWall HSW60 Single Track Sliding system was the specified solu